Detection of GW200105 with a targeted eccentric search: Methods

 The noise trigger rate $R^{}_N$ is determined hierarchically for each template and detector using a model fitted to noise triggers with a decaying exponential function of $\hat{\rho}$~\cite{Nitz:2017svb}.
+The noise triggers used for the fitting procedure for a given template and detector are constructed by including all triggers generated by the template in the detector's data.
+To avoid contamination from astrophysical signals, triggers within a $0.1s$ window of the highest $\hat{\rho}$ are excluded from the noise trigger samples~\cite{Nitz:2017svb,Davies:2022thw}.
 At first, the noise trigger rate, $R^{}_{d,i}$, for each detector $d$ and template $i$ is determined by fitting \be R^{}_{d,i} (\hat{\rho})= R^{0}_{d,i} \exp [ -\alpha^{}_{d,i} (\hat{\rho}-\hat{\rho}^{}_{\rm th})], \ee where $\alpha^{}_{d,i}$ is the fit parameter and $R^{0}_{d,i}= N^{}_{d,i} \alpha^{}_{d,i}$ is the amplitude of the function with $N^{}_{d,i}$ triggers with $\hat{\rho}>\hat{\rho}^{}_{\rm th}$.
 Then, the fit parameters are smoothed over similar templates to reduce the statistical uncertainty~\cite{Nitz:2020oeq}.
 For the quasi-circular search, we smooth the fit parameters of $R_{d,i}^{}$ over templates grouped in the $\mathcal{M}^{}_{\rm c}-\chi_{\rm eff}^{}-\eta$ space, whereas the $\mathcal{M}^{\rm ecc}_{\rm c}-\chi_{\rm eff}^{}-\eta$ space is used for smoothing the fit parameters of noise models in the eccentric search.

 The noise trigger rates $R^{}_{d,i}$ from all detectors are then combined to build the model of coincidence noise rates for various detector combinations using the relation $R^{}_N = A^{}_{N\{d\}}\sum^{}_d R^{}_{d,i}$, where $A^{}_{N\{d\}}$ is time window for noise coincidence~\cite{Nitz:2020oeq,Davies:2020tsx}.
 In the case of a single detector trigger, the noise rate $R^{}_N$ reduces to $R^{}_{d,i}$~\cite{Davies:2022thw}.
 We use normalized noise rates when estimating $\Lambda_s^{}$.
 We note that the PyCBC ranking statistics employed in~\cite{LIGOScientific:2025yae} uses statistical data-quality information from auxiliary channels of detectors ~\cite{Essick:2020qpo} to update noise trigger rate, which is not incorporated here.